 Huh.
 Your new hire’s not working out.
 They’re short on enthusiasm, missing deadlines and dragging down team morale.
 But they had an outstanding resume and passed the interview, so what went wrong?

-With practice, spotting certain warning signs (as well as top qualities) during an interview can help you avoid bad hires.
+With practice, spotting certain warning signs (as well as top qualities) during interviews can help you avoid bad hires.
 Here are six red flags that indicate a potential hire is not as ideal as they initially seem.

 1. arriving late for the interview